Maja-crd/Maja-crd/README.md

 <p align="center"> 🐾🐾🐾 </p>

 English: <br>
-I am a nineteen-year-old student of the Polish Flag Technical School of Economics in Elblag.
-I am attending the direction of advertising technician, and I am currently in the graduating class.
-I also volunteer at a local shelter.
-On the profile you will find a lot of my artwork, which I made myself.
+I am a two-decade graduate of the Economic Technical School named after the Polish Flag in Elbląg.
+I attended the direction of advertising technician.
+I am also a volunteer at the Elbląg shelter.
+On the profile you will find a lot of my graphic works, which I made myself.

 What characterizes me? 🔎 <br>
 🤲 tremendous empathy; <br>